wsatchmo/CASTR/README.md

 •Post message may contain an iframe embed from Youtube or other sources - it will automatically format

 •Comment on posts to join the conversation.
-Comments by currently logged in user display as such
+Comments by currently logged in users display with username

 •Login via the Okta Oauth modal.
 New users must create an account and validate via email